-Independent study in which a senior English major is expected to demonstrate maturity as a reader, writer and critic.
-Based on a reading list prepared by the English faculty and made available to students when they declare major status and culminating in a substantial examination.
+This course is an independent study in which a senior English major is expected to demonstrate maturity as a reader, writer and critic.
+Study is based on a reading list prepared by the English faculty and made available to students when they declare major status and culminating in a substantial examination.
 During the time of preparation for the examination, students are invited to arrange for consultation with individual members of the English faculty.
 If a student's performance on the examination is unsatisfactory, he or she must wait at least thirty days before re-attempting the examination.
-Required in the senior year of every student who majors in English.
+This course is required in the senior year of every student who majors in English.
 Prerequisites: 21 credits in English courses at and above 200-level with at least nine hours at the 300-level.
 Three credits.